What Is The R&D Tax Credit?

 - Business Component Test

-A business will have to demonstrate that the procedure followed to develop a product or process was necessary in order to improve the aforementioned. - Technology Test
+A business will have to demonstrate that the procedure followed to develop a product or process was necessary in order to improve the aforementioned.
+Qualified activities must intend to discover information that would eliminate uncertainty concerning the development or improvement of a product.
+Uncertainty exists if the information available to the taxpayer does not establish the capability or method for developing or improving the product or the appropriate design of the product. (it must be technical uncertainty) - Technology Test

-The company will have to illustrate that principles of physical or biological sciences, engineering, or computer sciences were used during the experimentation process. - Experimentation Test
+The company will have to illustrate that principles of physical or biological sciences, engineering, or computer sciences were used during the experimentation process.
+The qualified research must rely on principles of Physical or biological science, Engineering, Computer science - Experimentation Test